You can lodge dental implant claims if you have suffered complications due to a dental implant. Contact our solicitors today to get started.

 Outcomes of tooth implant – good or bad – depend on a number of factors.
 Some of the factors that affect dental implant UK include:

-- Smoking – Research has shown that smokers are liable to have a dental implant failure rate up to 20%.
-If you are someone who smokes a lot, it is advisable to take a long break from smoking before your tooth implant.
+• Smoking –Research has shown that smokers are liable to have a dental implant failure rate up to 20%.
+If you are a smoker, it is advisable to take a long break from smoking before your tooth implant.

-- Insufficient jaw bone – Another criteria for dental implant success is that you must have sufficient jaw bone to support the surgical implant.
+• Insufficient jaw bone – Another criterion for dental implant success is that you must have sufficient jaw bone to support the surgical implant.

 When it comes to dental negligence claims, you will need to prove beyond every reasonable doubt that a third party is responsible for your injury or illness.
 To do this, we usually advise clients to keep all relevant documents and evidence regarding their experience.